ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

+To configure the Cisco UCS as per SAP HANA CVD.

+Adapt the variables under group_vars/all.yml

+Adapt the inventory file with Management IP of the Fabric Interconnect and admin's password.

+To configure the UCSM completly run

+    ansible-playbook -i inventory site.yml

+To run a single playbook, see example below.

+    ansible-playbook -i inventory 08-create-org.yml

-To configure Cisco UCS for SAP HANA below are the task performed by respective playbook, variables are defined in group_vars/all.yml
+To configure Cisco UCS for SAP HANA below are the task performed by respective playbook, all variables are defined in group_vars/all.yml

 01: Add Block of IP Address for KVM